ceejbot/tomato/README.md

 SUBCOMMANDS:
-	get     Get the value of a key from the given file help    Print this message or the help of the given subcommand(s) rm      Delete a key from the given file set     Set a key to the given value, returning the previous value if one existed
+	get     Get the value of a key from the given file help    Print this message or the help of the given subcommand(s) rm      Delete a key from the given file, returning the previous value if one existed set     Set a key to the given value, returning the previous value if one existed
 ```